-2) Currently, high-resolution structure of Haemoglobin at 64 kDa is the smallest molecule that has been determined by single particle EM.
+2) High-resolution structures of small proteins such as Haemoglobin (64 kDa) has been determined by single particle EM and this lower limit is likely to reduce as we understand more about imaging and technology develops .
 While such moleuclar sizes is doable, such projects take a lot of effort and when possible crystallization and X-ray Crystallography should be carried out in parallel.

 3) More images or particles doesn't guarantee increase in resolution.
 Often one would find that the resolution is limited due to the nature of protein in particular as many are dynamic.
 As an initial step it is useful to collect a small to medium size data set (no more than 700 images or 30-40,000 particles), check if the refinement and reconstruction goes well.
 Using the B-factor estimated from the data (see Rosenthal and Henderson 2003), it is possible to estimate how many more particles you will need to attain the resolution of your interest.
 We highly recommend this before collecting large data sets, which will require a number of days of computing yet may not result in higher resolution.